I promised in the intro post that I would come back to talk about why I chose Braidlocks or as Cherie King spells it “Bradelocz”.

-I had worn my hair in two-strand twists for 8 months.
+I had worn my hair in back to back two-strand twists for 8 months.
 But with washing with the twists in, a complete takedown of each twist, then twisting it back up was not only time-consuming, I was losing a lot of hair since I was doing this on a monthly basis.
-It was really tiresome to see of all the hair that would be on the bathroom floor each session and that I could not wash my hair regularly without messing up the hair.
+It was really frustrating to see of all the hair that would be on the bathroom floor each session, and that I could not wash my hair regularly without messing up the hair.
 I was doing this on a bi-weekly basis, but that got to be too much so I switched to monthly.
-However my scalp was protesting loudly (if it could talk) about not getting washed often.s
+However my scalp was protesting loudly (if it could talk) about not getting washed often.

 Fast forward to around mid June or so, I was looking at YouTube videos on locs and Nubianlockedprincess’ video pops up in the related videos section.
 The Universe answered my prayers again.
 You know the saying that when the student is ready the teacher will come?
 I have found this to be so true.
 She has a video that shows how to do interlocking (latching) which I watched over and over and over again.
 I had also asked many questions of naturalsoutherngrrl, ibbs72 and starlamotivates also on YouTube.
 Go and check their videos out as they are awesome women.
-Armed with all of the info I mined from all of these amazing women, I practiced sometime later on one of the two-strand twists and let it stay in to check how it would hold up through washings.
+Armed with all of the info I mined from all of these amazing women, I decided to do a test loc and practice the “latching method” on one of the two-strand twists and let it stay in to check how it would hold up through washings.